shoui520/shoui520.github.io/docs/vn-setup.md

 ## macOS

-Visual novels are only Microsoft Windows applications, therefore if you want to run a visual novel on your Mac you must either virtualize or dual boot Windows.
+Visual novels are only Microsoft Windows programs, therefore if you want to run a visual novel on your Mac you must either virtualize or dual boot Windows.

 ### Virtual Machines (10.11 - 11.x)